Increase your energy levels throughout the day with these caffeine alternatives. You’ll think twice next time you reach for another cup of Joe again!

 Like coffee, it also contains caffeine.
 In fact, the levels are reportedly higher than that of black tea.

-The extract doesn’t give you the same jittery feeling since the caffeine content is still lower than that of coffee beans.
+The extract doesn’t give you the same jittery feeling though since the caffeine content is still lower than that of coffee beans.
 It also has L-theanine, an amino acid that balances the release of caffeine.

 Even better, you don’t have to visit the Amazon rainforest to get it.
-You can now consume it along with other caffeine alternatives such as maca and Rhodiola as a supplement.
+You can now consume it along with other caffeine alternatives such as maca and rhodiola as a supplement.

 6. Ginseng